-Here are some hints - plan your arrival.
-FIRST of all - before the interview always email, SMS or call the interviewer.
-Confirming that you will be there and are looking forward to the meeting.
-That sends a message that you are serious - you value their time, and you will show up.
+Before the interview, always email, SMS or call the interviewer to confirm that you will be there and are looking forward to the meeting.
+This sends a message that you are serious - you value their time, and you will show up.

-Secondly, plan your route carefully and allow for delays and traffic jams.
+Plan your route carefully and allow for delays and traffic.
 Look up the location on Google Maps.
 Go to street views.
 Study the street and the building.
 Plan where you are going to park your car.
 If you are driving a car that is not in the best condition do not park in front of the office - where it can be seen.
 By being out of visibility, you can then sit and prepare without the feeling of being watched.
 If you are going by public transport you can plan your route too.

-Third tip - Before you leave home - Enter the interviewer’s office number into your mobile so you can quickly access it in case you do run behind.
+Before you leave home, enter the office's number into your mobile so you can quickly access it.
 If you have their mobile number - that is even better.
 If you have their email address enter this into your mobile phone too so you can email them just in case, you cannot get hold of them via the phone.
 Give yourself multiple alternatives.

 If you are driving set your mobile up on hands-free so you don't have to pull over.
 Also don't forget the umbrella if there is a slight chance of rain.